 What is reading comprehension?
 Reading comprehension refers to one’s ability to recall and understand the information that was read.
 It also refers to an individual’s ability to compare what was read with information the reader already knows.
 Reading comprehension is important because it really is the difference between someone simply reading words and someone reading as an “active participant” in his/her reading.
 The reader becomes much more engaged as reading becomes more fun and more informative.

 Teaching our children reading comprehension strategies is necessary.
 We can’t assume they will just get it.
 Here are a few more reading comprehension strategies we can teach in addition to those mentioned in my post from last week!

-*This post contains affiliate links, meaning I make a small commission on any purchases made which helps me to support my family at no extra cost to you.
+*This post contains affiliate links, meaning I make a small commission on any purchases made at no extra cost to you.
 Thank you for your support!

 Strategy 4: What to Do When One Drifts Off While Reading

 I think we’ve all been there at some point when reading where we’ve asked ourselves the question, “What the heck did I just read about?”
 Sometimes we simply become dazed when reading.
 This is normal.
 It happens to the best of us.

 So what can we do about it?
 First of all, let our kids know this happens to everyone at times.
 Next, encourage them to think about what they last remember reading.
 Some will need to go back to that part in the story and start again from there.
 As people get better at this, we can then focus more on skim reading to catch up on what was happening before our reading comprehension became fuzzy.

 Punctuation helps with knowing an author’s intent of how a story is to be told.
 The use of a comma, for example, can indicate that someone is about to speak.
 It can also indicate that the author wants to break up a sentence or provide more information.
 It is not uncommon for definitions of difficult words to be given between commas or after one if the reader knows to look for this.

 Other punctuation, such as a question mark or exclamation point will change how we read a particular sentence.